Skills and qualities you need for a finance apprenticeship

 Finance employers need new starters to be able to grasp and learn new concepts quickly.
 There will be a lot of terminology, subjects, products and services to get your head around – both in work and in the training you’ll be given.
 Your good grades at school will demonstrate your intellect, as will a strong performance in any tests employers use to select candidates.

-Many finance employers look for a B or above in GCSE maths, and some only accept applications from candidates who have also got a strong maths A level.
+Many finance employers look for a B/6 or above in GCSE maths (some will accept a C/5 grade, however - check employer websites for details), and some only accept applications from candidates who have also got a strong maths A level.
 The recruitment process for some finance positions includes a numerical reasoning test, which will usually require you to answer questions using facts and figures presented in statistical tables.
 Even if you’re a whizz in maths, it’s worth taking a few numerical reasoning tests online to practise – many are free.

 Genuine interest in finance